 - The type of product you manufacture, ship, or sell

 - The number of products that will be covered

 - How many employees you hire

 If you manufacture or sell guns, your costs will likely be far higher than someone who manufactures spices because you're in a higher risk category for bodily injury and property damage.

-Get a FREE Product Liability Insurance Quote
+Get a Free Product Liability Insurance Quote

-Related Articles: Product Liability Insurance
+Related Articles: Product Recall Insurance